 In this section, discuss any labor laws that were not covered in the previous section, and to outline the expectations and procedures for employees while on the job.
 Include the following concepts, tailored to your restaurant:

+Tip reporting.
 This applies mainly to servers.
-Make sure the tip-reporting policy in your restaurant is clearly communicated and enforced.
+Make sure the tip reporting policy in your restaurant is clearly communicated and enforced.
 Include instructions on how to fill out a tip reporting sheet and potential consequences for inaccurate reporting. » More on Tip Distribution and Tip Reporting

+Workers' compensation.
 This section should have information on employee injuries or illness as a result of working at the restaurant.
-Make employees aware of their rights and educate them about how to stay safe on the job.
+Make employees aware of their rights and educate them on how to stay safe while on the job.

 - Sick Days